JoanaMPereira/GCsnap/README.md

 ## Citing GCsnap

-GCsnap is going to be published in the Computation Resources (2021) Special Issue of Journal of Molecular Biology (JMB) and you can cite it already:

 ```
 J. Pereira, GCsnap: interactive snapshots for the comparison of protein-coding genomic contexts,
 J. Mol.
 Biol.
 (2021) 166943. https://doi.org/https://doi.org/10.1016/j.jmb.2021.166943.